ampproject/amphtml/extensions/amp-video-docking/amp-video-docking.md

 formats:
   - websites
 teaser:
-  text: Functionality for videos that dock to a corner.
+  text: Functionality for videos that minimize ("dock") to a corner or a custom position on scroll.
 ---
 <!---
 Copyright 2019 The AMP HTML Authors.
 All Rights Reserved.